How To Sell A Condemned House In Plano, Texas

 Common reasons a house is deemed unlivable and thus condemned are:

 - Structural Damage.
 These damage the foundation and structure of the house, such as the flooring and load-bearing walls.
-Essentially, these are damages that could literally cause the house to crumble down.
+Essentially, these are damages that could cause the house to crumble down.
 Common signs of structural damage are cracks on the walls or water leaking around the house.

 - Utility Problems.
-These refer to the home’s plumbing, electrical, and heating/cooling systems, or HVAC, to name a few.
+These refer to the home’s plumbing, electrical, heating/cooling systems, or HVAC, to name a few.
 Some major problems that could lead to a house being condemned are bursting pipes, damaged electrical wiring, or gas leaks.

 - Other Concerns.
 Other safety issues include fire hazards, abandonment, and extreme clutter due to hoarding.
-Additional code violations include housing issues due to lack of permits or zoning violations.
+Additional code violations include housing issues due to a lack of permits or zoning violations.

 What To Do If Your House Is Condemned